MIS 155 Business Information Technology 3 SH

 MIS 389 Information Systems Hardware 3 SH

 This course is intended to expose students to the hardware side of MIS.
 Hardware technology is currently several generations ahead of the software industry.
 As a result, a good foundation in hardware, as it relates to supplying current and future business solutions, is essential to the well-rounded MIS professional.
 Students will engage in hands-on activities related to hardware.
 Current hardware technology, its history, and its future will be discussed.
-Discussion of costs and planning for expansion will all also be covered, as well as issues such as upgrade vs. replacement, and total cost of ownership.
+Discussion of costs and planning for expansion will all be covered, as well as issues such as upgrade vs. replacement, and total cost of ownership.
 How to stay current with hardware will also be covered.
 Prerequisite: MIS 260.

-MIS 405 Business Applications Using
+MIS 405 Business Applications Using Microcomputers 3 SH

 Presents commonly used microcomputer software packages as a tool for the business user.
 Packages, including spreadsheets and database software, will span the business disciplines, including marketing, finance, accounting, employee relations and manufacturing.
 A review of BASIC programming language topics, necessary for these applications, is included.
-Prerequisite: ACC 201 and MIS 260.
-Senior standing.
+Prerequisite: ACC 201, MIS 260 and senior standing.

 This course integrates the managerial, technical, strategic planning, control concepts and techniques necessary for the management of information systems and information technology in MIS organizations.
 This course links the technical knowledge, concepts and tools covered in the MIS courses with the relevant organizational and managerial considerations emphasized in the other disciplines.
 The systems approach will be emphasized.
 The informational needs of various organizational functions are integrated with information systems through the information systems master plan.
 Administration and policy are applied to the specific areas of information systems management.
 The role of IS management in the development of computer-based information systems is also covered.
-Prerequisite: MIS 260, 1 MIS elective, senior standing and GPA>2.3.
+Prerequisite: MIS 260, one MIS elective, senior standing and GPA > 2.3.

 MIS 481 Management Information Systems 3 SH